happybara-io/WorkflowBuddy/README.md

   - _Automated backups are on the roadmap._
 - _**(if necessary)**_ manually create any volumes that hadn't existed before.
 See notes above^.
 - `cd` to your cloned WB repo.
 Run `git fetch --all --tags` so you're local knows about all versions that have been tagged, then change to a specific version with `git checkout tags/v0.0.x -b v0.0.x-branch`.
+   > ⚠️ _If you were using Workflow Buddy prior to v1.0.0, your Event Configuration settings (what you created from the App Home) are stored in the old storage schema and will **NOT** be automatically imported.
+Recommended approach to upgrade is to make sure to `Export` those settings before you change versions of Workflow Buddy, then manually create matching ones once you have the new version running.
+Most users will only have 1 or 2, if you have many that need to be migrated feel free to reach out to our support for assistance._
   - If there were changes to `slack_app_manifest.template.yml`, you'll need to update [your Slack app](https://api.slack.com/apps/) with the latest and greatest.
   - If there were changes to the [secrets in Setup](#slack-app-setup), you will need to add those like was done above in [Cloud: Fly.io](#cloud-flyio).
 - Run `fly deploy -a < your app name >` to put your changes in to the wild!